hyperfiddle/electric/Readme.md

 - No passing test = expect possible issues

 Photon issues and language gaps
-- No destructuring yet
+- No fn destructuring yet (let destructuring works)
 - No recursion yet
 - No variable fn arity yet
 - no clojure.core/fn inside Photon blocks yet
 - Pending will replay effects which is not always what you want
-- HFQL is half baked (what works has test coverage)
+- photon-dom renders dom lists in reverse, stable dom rendering is WIP, eta May
 - Malformed programs can hang the JVM (including HFQL which is WIP)
   - Open MacOS Activity Monitor and filter by "java" to see if your JVM is hung
   - best to run with Activity Monitor open until we can mitigate it
-- photon-dom renders dom lists in reverse, stable dom rendering is WIP, eta May
 - Current transfer syntax `~@` is challenging
-  - Today you must start with working examples, there are tons of surprising edge cases and the errors are bad
+  - Start with a working example, there are edge cases and the error messages are often unhelpful
-  - if you there isn't a test documenting it, don't assume it works
   - Much better syntax is coming soon (after stable dom rendering)

 # IDE setup